Please note: a valid prescription is required for all prescription medication.

 Missed Dose and Timing

-If you miss a dose, inhale it as soon as you remember on the same day.
-If it is almost time for the next dose, skip the missed dose.
-Do not take two doses on the same day.
-Maintain a consistent daily schedule whenever possible.
+If you miss a dose, take it as soon as you remember.
+If it is almost time for the next dose, skip the missed dose and resume your usual schedule.
+Do not take two doses at the same time.
+This inhaler should not be used for sudden breathing problems.

 Storage and Travel Basics

-Store the inhaler at room temperature, in a dry place, with the cover closed.
-Keep it in the sealed tray until first use.
-After opening, follow the package instructions and discard the device when the counter reads zero.
-Keep out of reach of children.
+Store the device at room temperature in a dry place.
+Keep it in the sealed tray until first use, then record the open date.
+Do not wash the mouthpiece or expose the device to moisture, heat, or direct sunlight.
+Keep out of the reach of children and pets.

 Benefits